 We develop a two-stage model of environmental regulation and investment in the presence of a pre-existing international investment agreement (IIA).
 In the first stage the host and the investor determine the size of T, the tax payment the source will make to the host conditional on the host doing nothing later that decreases the value of the project for the investor.
 The parties take as given the terms of the IIA, including the size of any police powers carve-out, and any other investment clauses such as National Treatment.
-The host's ability to reject a project may be constrained by a right to establishment requirement in the treaty; the investor has no such constraint.
+The host's ability to reject a project may be constrained by a right to establishment requirement in the treaty.